Cohomological representations for real reductive groups: Cohomological parameters for , ,

-In this section we give a complete classification of cohomological (unitary) representations of $\GL_n(\R)$, a result which is well known, and due to Speh \cite{Sp} for trivial coefficients, although a precise reference for general coeficients is not easy to find in the literature.
+We begin by giving a complete classification of cohomological (unitary) parameters for $\GL_n(\R)$.
+Cohomological representations for $\GL_n(\R)$ were constructed by Speh \cite{Sp} for trivial coefficients.
+A precise reference for general coefficients is not easy to find in the literature, but is of course a consequence of the work of Vogan-Zuckerman \cite{VZ}, and was already discussed from this perspective in Example \ref{spehq} of section \ref{AJpack}.

 We will denote the unique $m$-dimensional irreducible representation of $\SL_2(\C)$ by $[m]$.
 Observe that any finite dimensional semi-simple representation of $ W_\R \times \SL_2(\C)$ is a direct sum of tensor product of irreducible representations of $W_\R$ and $\SL_2(\C)$.